rajinachaudhari/skincare-ecommerce-FAQ-RAG-Chatbot/README.md

 ### 2. **Query & Response Phase** (During chatbot runtime)
 ```
-User Question → Embedding → Search FAISS → Retrieve Top-3 → Generate Answer
+User Question → Search FAISS → Retrieve Top-3 → Prompt Augmentation → FLAN-T5 Answer Generation
 ```

 - **User Input**: You ask a question about skincare
-- **Embedding**: Question is converted to a vector
 - **Semantic Search**: FAISS finds 3 most similar chunks (by cosine similarity)
 - **Context + LLM**: Results are passed to `google/flan-t5-base` LLM
+- **Prompt Augmentation**: Retrieved chunks are combined with the question in a prompt.
-- **Answer**: LLM generates a natural language response using the context
+- **Answer Generation**: FLAN-T5 generates the final answer using the provided context.

 ### 3. **Conversation Memory** (Sessions)
 - Each chat session is stored separately